 Intellectual property is, broadly speaking, intangible property that is the creation of your intellect – it is the productive new ideas you create.

 The University's Intellectual Property Policy provides that students own the IP they create in the course of their studies.

-For further information on managing your Intellectual Property as a student, please contact the Adelaide Graduate Centre.
+For further information on managing your Intellectual Property as a student, please contact the Adelaide Graduate Research School.